jcolson/dndvault-bot/README.md

 This "vault bot" enables a party to enable an approval concept of Dungeons and Dragons characters from dndbeyond.com and the changes they make to them.
 This allows a (multiple) DMs to ensure that the character changes that a user makes on dndbeyond are accurate for their campaigns.

+Workflow would work something like this.

+* Discord users join a server and deside to have a campaign.
+* Server owner invites BOT
+* Each user creates a character for campaign on dndbeyond.com
+* Each user 'registers' character with BOT
+* DM 'approves' each character
+* Mission occurs
+* Users update characters on dndbeyond.com
+* Users 'update' character with BOT
+* DM 'lists queued' character approvals
+* DM 'approves' character changes

+all the while anyone on the server can 'view' any user's character ...

 ## Commands

 Not all commands are implemented, this is a list of commands that will **hopefully** be implemented in short order. (if ya wanna help, let me know)